instantwifi/appernetic-hugo-project/content/post/the-doors-are-open.md

 +++
 # The doors are open!
 We have been working around the clock to have our e-shop working, get an instruction video ready and build  a nicer front page.
-We hope we have managed to do that, you will be our judge.
+We hope we have managed to do that, you will be our judge, but don't be to harsh.

 ## Static website generators and Snipcart
 We built our website with our favorite website builder [Appernetic.io][1] that use the static website generator [Hugo][2].
 To make the e-shop we have used Snipcart.com.
 We did some stupid newbie mistakes with the api key, but after that everything worked out very smooth.